Toyota Motor Corporation – Consensus Indicates Potential 20.1% Upside

-Toyota Motor Corporation with ticker code (TM) have now 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Strong_Buy’.
-The range between the high target price and low target price is between 162.61 and 158.1 and has a mean target at 160.36.
-Now with the previous closing price of 133.56 this indicates there is a potential upside of 20.1%.
+Toyota Motor Corporation found using ticker (TM) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 162.61 and 158.1 with the average target price sitting at 160.36.
+With the stocks previous close at 133.56 this would imply there is a potential upside of 20.1%.
 The 50 day MA is 129.32 and the 200 day moving average is 126.04.
-The company has a market capitalisation of $187,288m.
-Find out more information at: http://global.toyota/en
+The market cap for the company is $187,288m.
+Visit the company website at: http://global.toyota/en

 Toyota Motor Corporation designs, manufactures, assembles, and sells passenger vehicles, minivans and commercial vehicles, and related parts and accessories.
 It operates in Automotive, Financial Services, and All Other segments.
 The company offers hybrid cars under the Prius, Prius PHV, C-HR, LC HV, LS HV, Camry, JPN TAXI, Avalon, Crown, Century HV, UX HV, Corolla SD, Corolla Sport, and WG HV names; fuel cell vehicles under the MIRAI and SORA names; and conventional engine vehicles, including subcompact and compact cars under the Yaris, Aqua, Passo, Roomy, Tank, Etios, Vios, AGYA, Rush, GLANZA, and Raize names.
 It also provides mini-vehicles, passenger vehicles, commercial vehicles, and auto parts under the Toyota name; mid-size cars under the Camry and REIZ names; luxury cars under the Lexus, Avalon, and Crown names; Century limousines; sports cars under the LC and Supra names; and recreational and sport-utility vehicles under the Sequoia, 4Runner, RAV4, Highlander, and Land Cruiser names.
 In addition, the company offers pickup trucks under the Tacoma and Tundra names; Minivans, Cabwagons, and Semi-Bonnet Wagon under the Alphard, Vellfire, Noah/Voxy, Esquire, Calya, Estima, Sienta, and Sienna names; and trucks and buses.
 Further, it provides financial services, such as retail financing and leasing, wholesale financing, insurance, and credit cards; and designs, manufactures, and sells prefabricated housing.
 Additionally, the company operates GAZOO.com, a web portal for automobile information.
 It operates in Japan, North America, Europe, Asia, Central and South America, Oceania, Africa, and the Middle East.
 The company was founded in 1933 and is headquartered in Toyota, Japan.